Will Failure to Pay Support Impact a Child Custody Decision?

 Failure to pay support can possibly be used in other ways, however.
 The court will make its custody and visitation order based on what is in the best interest of the child.
 The ability to pay support or history of meeting obligations for support under a court order are not factors to be considered.
 However, the stability of the home is a factor.
 If a custodial parent can show that the paying parent is so financially unstable as to make the home unstable (i.e. unreliable utilities, evictions, etc.), then that will weigh in the court’s decision.
 However, the situation has to be so severe that it significantly impacts the ability of the parent to provide a safe home environment for the children.
 Parents, even those who are financially disadvantaged, still have parental rights.
 Note, however, that it is not the failure to pay child support that matters here, but rather the parent’s inability to meet all financial obligations.
 Moreover, although abandonment is a ground for involuntary termination of parental rights in New Jersey, a court is unlikely to consider a parent’s failure to pay support as abandonment, without evidence of additional transgressions against the child.

-Child support and child custody interact in a complex way, and you need an experienced attorney to help you understand the process.
-We can review your case with you and talk about options for your child and your future.
+Child support and child custody interact in a complex way, and you need an experienced attorney to help you understand the process. with you and talk about options for your child and your future.
 Call us today at (732) 529-6937 for an appointment.